Timeline of alleged gatherings across government during Covid restrictions

 A spokesperson for the party has previously said the event was “unauthorised” and “formal disciplinary action” was taken against four CCHQ staff seconded to the then London mayoral candidate Shaun Bailey’s campaign.

-The Mirror newspaper later published an image of the gathering — leading to the resignation of Mr Bailey from an official role at the London Assembly as chair of the police and crime committee.
+The Mirror newspaper later published an image of the gathering — which feature grinning staffers and a catered buffet — leading to the resignation of Mr Bailey from an official role at the London Assembly as chair of the police and crime committee.

 Given the event was held in the offices of a political party, it does not fall under the remit of Ms Gray’s probe, but the Metropolitan Police said it would contact two people who attended.